sderacy/gooncard/README.md

 1. Make sure that you have downloaded all dependencies by running `npm install`.
 2. Run `npm start` to start the server on its configured port.
 3. You can access the server at `http://localhost:3000`, or on other computers on the same network if you know your local IP address.

+### Development Process

+When you make a change (At least on the front-end side), you should just be able to refresh the page.
+Before you push the code to the repo to make a Pull Request, make sure to run `npm run format` to format the code so that it matches the repo's white space and indentation.

+If you get a message about files being modified and changing from LF to CLF for example, do `git add -A` to fix the issue.

 ### Configured Routes